llm4eval/WSDM2025/cfp.md

 All accepted papers will have a poster presentation with a few selected for spotlight talks.
 Accepted papers may be uploaded to arXiv.org, allowing submission elsewhere as they will be considered non-archival.
 The workshop's website will maintain a link to the arXiv versions of the papers.

 ## Important Dates
-- Submission Deadline: TBA
+- Submission Deadline: January 20, 2025
-- Acceptance Notifications: TBA
+- Acceptance Notifications: February 10, 2025
-- Workshop date: TBA
+- Workshop date: March 14, 2025

 (All time are in AoE time)